This page provides guidelines for efficiently bulk loading large amounts of data into Cloud Spanner.

 Here are several bad practices to avoid when bulk loading data, because they lead to lower write throughput.

-Don't write rows one a time
+Don't write rows one at a time

 Each write to Cloud Spanner contains some overhead, whether the write is big or small.
 Writing one row at a time lowers throughput because it requires a high ratio of overhead per write.
 An example overhead cost is each write must be written to and acknowledged by a majority of the machines that own the split where the write occurs.
 The write and acknowledgement process require network round trips.
 Performing network round trips for each individual row increases the time required for bulk loading.